a34729t/express-template/README.md

         helloworld.test.js

 # Future Work
-* Make express to winston logging prettier/better integrated with winston format
-* Make a custom middleware for express logging that includes request ids
 * Add in push notification service (apn module) with my helper functions
 * Passport authentication; I use my own homebrewed solution but for this template OAuth is more helpful
 * Sample route-specific middleware (for authentication, probably)